-You can find the updated 2023 contribution limits here.
-They have all increased with inflation since 2022.
-This means employees can save more in each bucket than last year.
+You can find the updated 2024 contribution limits here.
+They have all increased with inflation since 2023.
 Hopefully your own salary has also increased with inflation and you can easily use that extra to increase your savings.
 If it hasn’t, consider asking your employer for a raise or raising your prices.

 1. Pay off any credit card debt.

 Each month you fail to pay off your credit card balance in full, you subject all your past and future spending to exorbitant interest rates of 18% or higher.

 To a financial planner, credit card debt is like having a cluster of thousands of baby spiders crawling on your body and under your clothes: You cannot act fast enough and there is no amount of modesty worth leaving the situation unresolved.

 Before you do any other kind of saving, get out of credit card debt.
 We do not recommend that you start a savings waterfall until the static pool which meets your basic living expenses is full.

 2. Pay the minimum for other types of debt at this stage.